Zinkelburger/x45s/Readme.md

 There are other comparison functions where you can pass a local variable instead of setting a global variable `bool Card::lessThan(const Card& other, int inpSuit, int inpTrump)` is a member function.

-## trumpGlobalVariable
+## GameState
-The program keeps track of the trump and suitLed via global variables.
+The program keeps track of the trump and suitLed via a singleton class (#globalVariablesAreEvil).
 Only x45s should update them.

+There are getters and setters for trump & suitLed.
+You are restricted to valid trump & suits (0-3).

+`setTrumpLed` and `setSuitLed` will also set these variables to true:

+`bool trumpInitalized;`

+`bool suitLedInitalized;`

+You can check these variables through their getters.
+You can only set them with the trump & suitLed setters, but you can unset them with `unsetTrumpInitalized` and `unsetSuitLedInitalized`.